 Celandine Saxifrage (Saxifraga cymbalaria) [a flower belonging to a differing family].

-There are four other sub-species:
+There are four sub-species:

 The first two have large flowers, up to 6cm across, but are relatively rare occurring in but few hectads, but with the ssp. chrysocephalus having erect stems and the ssp. ficariiformis having procumbent stems.